coinbase-samples/exchange-scripts-py/fix/README.md

 # Exchange FIX README.md

 This repository is a Python application for Coinbase's Exchange FIX API.
-The application is designed to
 # Getting started

 ## 1. Gaining access